Holomorphic approximation: the legacy of Weierstrass, Runge, Oka-Weil, and Mergelyan: Approximation on unbounded sets in Riemann surfaces

 Note that Theorem \ref{th:localization-converse} generalizes one of the implications in Theorem \ref{th:Roth2} to Riemann surfaces.
 A result of this kind does not seem available for compact sets in higher dimensional complex manifolds.
 We shall discuss this question again in connection with the Mergelyan approximation problem for manifold-valued maps (see Subsect.\ \ref{ss:Mergelyan-manifold}, in particular Definition \ref{def:SLMP} and Remark \ref{rem:SLMP}).

 The following is an immediate corollary to Theorem \ref{th:localization-converse} and Bishop's localization theorem for closed sets in Riemann surfaces \cite{Gauthier1979,Scheinberg1979}.
-It provides an optimal version of Vitu{\v s}kin's approximation theorem (see Theorem \ref{th:Vitushkin}) on Riemann surfaces.
+It provides an optimal version of Vitushkin's approximation theorem (see Theorem \ref{th:Vitushkin}) on Riemann surfaces.

 \begin{theorem}[Boivin and Jiang (2004), Theorem 2 in \cite{BoivinJiang2004}] Let $E$ be a closed subset of a Riemann surface $X$, and assume either that $E$ is weakly of infinite genus (this holds in particular if $E$ is compact) or $\mathring E=\varnothing$.
 Then, the following are equivalent: \begin{enumerate} \item Every function in $\Acal(E)$ is a uniform limit of meromorphic functions on $X$ with poles off $E$. \item For every closed parametric disc $D\subset X$ we have $\Acal(E\cap D)=\Ocalc(E\cap D)$. \item For every point $x\in X$ there exists a closed parametric disc $D_x$ centred at $x$ such that $\Acal(E\cap D_x)=\Ocalc(E\cap D_x)$. \end{enumerate} \end{theorem}